MicrosoftDocs/windows-dev-docs/hub/powertoys/fancyzones.md

 ### Launch zones editor

-Launch the zones editor using the button in the PowerToys Settings tab or by pressing <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>`</kbd> ("back-tick" or "accent grave"; note that this shortcut can be changed in the Settings tab).
+Launch the zones editor by selecting **Launch layout editor** in the PowerToys Settings tab or by pressing <kbd>Win</kbd>+<kbd>Shift</kbd>+<kbd>`</kbd> ("back-tick" or "accent grave").
+You can change the FancyZones layout editor shortcut in PowerToys Settings.

 ![FancyZones Settings UI.](../images/pt-fancyzones-settings.png)

 ### Choose your layout (Layout Editor)

-When first launched, the zones editor presents a list of layouts that can be adjusted by how many windows are on the monitor.
+When you first launch the zones editor, you'll see a list of layouts that can be adjusted by how many windows are on the monitor.
 Selecting a layout shows a preview of that layout on the screen.
 The selected layout is applied automatically.
 Double-clicking a layout will apply it and close the editor.

 ![FancyZones Picker screenshot.](../images/pt-fancyzones-picker.png)